 Please note, we do not accept certificates of insurance or a copy of your TV licence, even if it is less than three months old.

 Once you have completed an application (including providing supporting documentation, as necessary) and your account has been opened, you will receive a notification asking you to verify your account.
 You will then receive a welcome notification which will contain all of your account details.
 This will also provide you with useful information on how to access our trading platform so you can get started more easily.
-We also offer articles that can help you get started in trading assets.
-Visit our how to trade stocks guide for more information.
+We also offer articles that can help you get started in trading assets, such as spread betting forex.

 You are not required to make a minimum deposit in order to activate your live account, but you will not be able to place a trade until you have deposited some funds into your account.